 In this article we will explore the differences between individual and group coaching.
 We will highlight benefits and disadvantages to bring clarity on what is most suited to your specific needs.
 We will also highlight how group coaching is different from team coaching, since they are often confused but very different in nature and purpose.

 The Importance of Coaching

 A coach is a thinking partner that works with individuals or groups to achieve agreed upon coaching goals.
-We like to think about it as a relationship where we are focused on someone else’s success and we customise our approach according to the uniqueness of our clients by bringing what they need in the room: presence, human qualities, skills, tools.
+We like to think about it as a relationship where we are focused on someone else’s success and we customise our approach according to the uniqueness of our clients by bringing what they need in the room: presence (read about it in our dedicated article), human qualities, skills, tools.

 We both have a couple of decades of experience working within organisations willing to create a culture where people can thrive, grow their leaders, nurture relationships in their teams, so that they can ultimately delight their customers.
 They call us to hold a mirror for them and help them to see what they do not see, catalise change, increase accountability, overcome barriers to their success and reach their full potential.

 - 80% of people that joined a coaching program significantly improved their self-confidence, which we have seen being one of the most common challenges that leaders bring for coaching